 And as an agency you still need to be able to explain to your client your key performance indicators and how you influenced said performance.
-So you need a metric that is stable and reliable, for you to understand and explain to your clients, and that tells you the truth, for you to evaluate performance in a correct manner, comparing the same types of changes.
+So you need a metric that is stable and reliable: for you to understand and properly explain.
+And that tells you the truth: for you to evaluate performance in a correct manner, comparing the same types of changes.

 Let’s take a few existing visibility metrics under more careful scrutiny and see how they fare:

 - The visibility calculated as an average of positions with different scores based on rankings is, at the end of the day, still an average position.
 So it suffers from the same limitations we’ve mentioned above — changes based on adding or deleting keywords that can be misleading, scores that don’t necessarily explain how much more you can grow and so on.